SlamaxSoftware/Slamax-Web-DK/README.md

 SlamaxWebDK is the Php solutions, because is capable of serializing Css and Javascript calls, thanks to the SlsmaxObject class, witch comes with a prebuilt event system that allows you to neatly organize your code!

-hWhenever you commit to this repository, GitHub Pages will run [Antonio Maizzi](https://my.com/)
+[Antonio Maizzi](https://my.com/)

 ### Markdown